-1. Only the use of a McMaster standard calculator (Casio FX-991) is allowed during examinations in this course.

-2. For the tests, you will be allowed to bring one page (single side) of formulas.

-3. For the case study, the students will work in groups (maximum group size to be announced; will depend on class size).
+- 1. Only the use of a McMaster standard calculator (Casio FX-991) is allowed during examinations in this course. - 2.
+For the tests, you will be allowed to bring one page (single side) of formulas. - 3.
+For the case study, the students will work in groups (maximum group size to be announced; will depend on class size).
 Each group will submit a report and present their recommendations on the allotted case.
-The case report will be 4-5 pages in length (plus exhibits) and should contain recommendations and supporting arguments.
+The case report will be 4-5 pages in length (plus exhibits) and should be in the standard format, i.e., abstract (executive summary), problem identification, analysis and recommendations.
 There are questions in the courseware to guide you when writing the report.
-Any doubts/questions/uncertainties regarding the case will ideally be addressed by the group members themselves.
+Any questions regarding the case will ideally be addressed by the group members themselves.
 Where necessary, make reasonable assumptions based on information given in the case.
 Please do not use information that would not have been available to the decision maker(s).